sorentorp/annual-cycle-illustration/README.md

 # annual-cycle-illustration
 JS app to create illustrations for yearly cycle activities.
-This version is in english.
+This version is in danish.

 ## Demo